PCBoyGames/Simply-Love-Combo-Fonts/README.md

 ## Can I send in my own?
 Please do!
-If you want to make a combo font for this repository, ensure that additional scripting (such as LUA in a seperate file) is not required, and let me know through a pull request. ***You must fill out the form for your combo font to be accepted in this repository.*** Please make sure that your font uses the main map and contains no blank spaces, watermark characters, or [tofu](https://curiosity.com/topics/a-missing-letters-blank-box-is-called-tofu-curiosity/) for needed characters.
+If you want to make a combo font for this repository, ensure that additional scripting (such as LUA in a seperate file) is not required, and let me know through a pull request. ***You must fill out the form for your combo font to be accepted in this repository.*** Please make sure that your font uses the main map and contains no watermarks (such as a developer logo in place of a slash), blank spaces (such as all numbers but no sign of the slash, which is left empty), [tofu](https://curiosity.com/topics/a-missing-letters-blank-box-is-called-tofu-curiosity/) (such as a blank box in place of a slash) or replacements (such as a letter A in place of a slash (yes, I've seen this sort of thing happen)) for needed characters.
 I will make changes if needed according to the contributing rules to ensure everything works out.
 As mentioned earlier, I would ideal adding the font name to the list (I might change where this is) with your Stepmania/ITG alias appended in parentheses.
-Also remember, I will revert the README if you troll it in your fork.
+Again, please remember, I will revert the README if you troll it in your fork.

 ## I am a font owner and I do not want my font in this list.
 What should I do?